South Bay Lakers: Post-Panaggio era (2009–2011)

-For the 2009–10 season, the D-Fenders brought in a "new" coach, Chucky Brown For Brown, this served a bit as a homecoming as Brown previously served as the Assistant Head Coach in the D-Fenders' inaugural season.
-Unfortunately, the experiment did not work out as the D-Fenders posted a record of 16–34.
-This season marked the first time the D-Fenders had no assignments or call-ups from the NBA.
+For the 2009–10 season, the D-Fenders brought in former assistant head coach Chucky Brown to be head coach.
+The D-Fenders posted a record of 16–34 and, for the first time, received no assignments or call-ups from the NBA.
 Joe Crawford and Diamon Simpson were selected for the All-Star Game.
 Crawford was also a participant in the All-Star Weekend H-O-R-S-E Contest.
 Dar Tucker was named All-Star Weekend Slam Dunk Champion.

 In May 2010, the D-Fenders announced that they would not field a team for the 2010–11 season.
-While the Lakers retained team ownership the D-Fenders took this time to perform some housecleaning.
 Coach Brown's contract was not renewed and Assistant General Manager Bonnie Jill Laflin was released.
-In the absence of the D-Fenders fielding a team, the Lakers affiliated with the Bakersfield Jam who also served as an affiliate to the Los Angeles Clippers.
+For the season, the Lakers affiliated with the Bakersfield Jam, an affiliate of the Los Angeles Clippers.

-On June 9, 2011, the D-Fenders announced they would return for the 2011–2012 campaign and would play home games at a new location: the Toyota Sports Center in El Segundo.
-In addition to housing the headquarters for the Los Angeles Lakers and D-Fenders organizations, the TSC offers a unique setting to watch some of the brightest young stars in professional basketball as only 365 seats are available for public sale and no seat is further than six rows from the court.
-This good news was tempered by the looming NBA lockout and a desire by the Lakers organization to cut overhead.
+On June 9, 2011, the D-Fenders announced they would return for the 2011–2012 season and would play home games at the Toyota Sports Center in El Segundo.
+The headquarters for the Los Angeles Lakers and D-Fenders organizations, the TSC has just 365 seats are available for public sale and no seat is further than six rows from the court.
+This news was tempered by the looming NBA lockout and a desire by the Lakers organization to cut overhead.
 One early casualty was D-Fender General Manager Ronnie Lester.
-Lester, who had a 24-year association with the Lakers, could not come to terms with the Lakers, and his expiring contract was not renewed along with some other 20 Lakers staffers.
+Lester, who had a 24-year association with the Lakers, could not come to terms with the Lakers, and his expiring contract was not renewed, along with some other 20 Lakers staffers.